Scroll Top

 Objective: To enhance the Corozal Bay Wildlife Sanctuary’s management effectiveness by updating governance structures, engaging youths in conservation, and supporting established financial sustainability mechanisms, ensuring long-term protection of biodiversity, ecosystem services, and support for sustainable livelihoods in Northern Belize.

-- SACD continues to engage the Corozal Bay Advisory Committee (CBAC), one meeting was held to validate and socialize the proposal submitted to MAR Fund Phase III.
-SACD also shared information regarding their research and monitoring program.
+• A meeting was held with the Corozal Bay Advisory Committee (CBAC) to validate the proposal submitted to MAR Fund Phase III and share research and monitoring information.

 Photo: SACD